MugundhanSM/cats-dogs-mlops/Readme.md

 ## Artifact Publishing

-Docker image is built and tagged.
+Docker image is built, tagged and pushed to Github Registry.

 Purpose: